pawsey-kbuckley/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System_Using_SAT.md

 ## Prepare the destination system blade for removal

 1. Using the work load manager (WLM), drain running jobs from the affected nodes on the blade.

    Refer to the vendor documentation for the WLM for more information.

+1. Shut down the nodes on the target blade.

-1. Use the `sat bootsys` command (in this example, `x1005c0s3`) to shut down the nodes on the target blade.
+   Use the `sat bootsys` command to shut down the nodes on the target blade (in this example, `x1005c0s3`).
    Specify the appropriate component name (xname) and BOS template for the node type in the following command.

    ```bash